LearnOnDemandSystems/docs/guides/idl/idlv3.md

 - Use the scenario area to provide more general background information and context.

-### Enable Lab Profile for IDL
+### Enable Lab Profile for IDL (legacy)

-For a lab to display IDL content, content must be enabled in the lab profile.
+For a lab to display IDL (legacy) content, content must be enabled in the lab profile.
 To enable content in a lab profile, you need to perform the following steps.